vitdegtyarev/SCBA-Streamlit-CB/README.md

 This Streamlit application is a "lite" version of the application at https://github.com/vitdegtyarev/SCBA-Streamlit.
 It predicts the elastic buckling and ultimate loads of steel cellular beams using optimized CatBoost models.

-The application is based on the models described in the following peper: Degtyarev, V. V., & Tsavdaridis, K. D. (2022).
+The application is based on the models described in the following paper: Degtyarev, V. V., & Tsavdaridis, K. D. (2022).
 Buckling and ultimate load prediction models for perforated steel beams using machine learning algorithms.
 Journal of Building Engineering, 104316, doi:10.1016/j.jobe.2022.104316

 ## Instructions on how to use the application